droe-lang/droe/DROELANG_LANGUAGE_SPECIFICATION.md

 ---

-*This specification covers Roelang version 3.0 with Database DSL, API DSL, and Framework Adapter support.
-For updates and examples, visit the official Roelang documentation.*
+*This specification covers Droelang version 3.0 with Database DSL, API DSL, and Framework Adapter support.
+For updates and examples, visit the official Droelang documentation.*